 - ¼ teaspoon salt

 - Place all ingredients into a pint or half-pint glass jar with a screw-top lid.

-- Screw the lid on tightly and shake the jar vigorously until all ingredients are mixed well together.
+- Screw the lid on tightly and shake the jar vigorously until all ingredients mix well.

 - Ready to use or store in the refrigerator for later.